Malaysia's worsening COVID-19 outbreak sparks alarm - WTMJ

 But infections have not abated, with a record 7,289 new cases reported Tuesday, pushing the country’s tally to 525,889 — a five-fold increase since the start of the year.
 Deaths have spiked to more than 2,300.
 It is the third worst-hit country in Southeast Asia after Indonesia and the Philippines.

-Health director-general Noor Hisham Abdullah warned Tuesday that the country has to “prepare for the worst” amid signs that daily cases could spike further.
+Health director-general Noor Hisham Abdullah warned Tuesday that the country has to “prepare for the worst” amid signs that new cases could spike further.

+Senior Minister Ismail Sabri Yaakob expressed concern Tuesday that the number of infected children has grown eight-fold to 64,046 so far this year, from just over 8,000 at the end of last year.
+Two-thirds are under 12, including 6,290 babies under 18 months old, he said.

 The government has shut all schools, prohibited dining in restaurants and banned social activities and inter-state travel, but has resisted calls for a full lockdown because of fears it would cause an economic catastrophe.

-Note: This story has been corrected to show that the restrictions were toughened on Tuesday, not Wednesday.